 REQ-IDMS_IHCO-CON-3: The 3GPP management system should have capabilities enabling the configuration of the intent handling capability for a specific intent handling function.

 Editor’s Note: which content of the intent handling capability can be configured needs further investigation.

 4.9.3 Potential solution

+This solution proposes to reuse and enhance the existing IntentHandlingFunction defined in 3GPP TS 28.312 [2].